digamesystems/esp32_capacitive_touch_test/README.md

 noise.
 A number of people have reported 'glitching' in the signal.
 (Sharp, single-point spikes in the data.)

 As an experiment to test this, I connected a piece of copper tape to one of the capacitive touch inputs on` my module and started with the TouchRead example from Espressif.
 I saw much the same thing.
+That said, the magnitude of the glitching behavior is quite dependent upon the geometry of the copper tape pad.
+(I suspect that a bit of hardware filtering might eliminate much of the issue.)

-To solve this, I added a simple de-glitching feature and provided the option to smooth the data to reduce noise.
+To solve this in software, I added a simple de-glitching feature and provided the option to smooth the data to reduce noise.

 Noise is filtered using a simple exponential smoothing function where the contribution of a new data point to the current value is determined by a numerical factor ranging from 0 to 1.0.
 The closer the numerical factor is to 1.0, the less a given point contributes.